 Density optimized solution

-A building block of the IBM PureSystems™ family, the Flex System x222 achieves these design goals by increasing your available compute capacity while retaining your current physical footprint and operational infrastructure.
-The PureFlex System is an integrated infrastructure solution available in two configurations, with x86 or POWER® processor-based compute nodes that can be further customized with additional options to meet your precise IT infrastructure needs.
+The Flex System x222 achieves these design goals by increasing your available compute capacity while retaining your current physical footprint and operational infrastructure.
+PureFlex System is an integrated infrastructure solution available with x86 compute nodes that can be further customized with additional options to meet your precise IT infrastructure needs.

 Contact Lenovo for x86-based systems